 Ernest Mallafré to Amitges, 5 km hike, 479 m +, 10 m –

-Breakfast is served from 7 am to 8:30 am and consists of coffee, toasts with jam, muffins and fruit.
+Breakfast was served from 7 am to 8:30 am and consisted of coffee, toasts with jam, muffins and fruit.
 Once finished, we started the track and, in less than 15 minutes, we found the first highlight of the day: Sant Maurici lake and els Encantats.
 This is the national park’s most emblematic spot.

 The route continued following a track that taxis sometimes use to get people to the next hut.
-The trail isn’t steep, but it keeps gaining altitude step after step.
+The trail wasn’t steep, but it kept gaining altitude step after step.
 Once in the Amitges hut, we took some time to rest and explore the lakes around.
 We recommend you look at the landscape from the hut’s terrace; the views are amazing!